 So here I am, at the end of a longer journey than I expected, a journey of exploring music at its most basic level.
 With this post, I will draw together the comments I have made in posts spanning just over a year about this topic and offer some conclusions—some of these will be personal, as they will be oriented toward what this means for me as I approach my own music.
 But I also believe there is value in the general conclusions I will draw, conclusions I hope will enrich the music-listening of visitors to these pages.

 Well, let’s take a deep breath, because I will start out with the metaphysics/physics/music portion of my conclusions.
 On the frontiers of physics, we are learning that all matter consists of elementary particles and these particles are points of energy that radiate fields.
-(I have been writing in more detail about physics joining with metaphysics in other posts here and at my website.)
 So, existence is a heavily populated cauldron of overlapping, interacting energy fields.
 We humans have evolved to sense those energy fields within our finite portions of what we perceive as a three/four dimensional space/time continuum.
 We ourselves are a complex set of interconnected energy fields interacting with many other complex energy fields, guided through this reality by our senses.
 Energy—that is existence; that is life.

 Music is the only art that involves a direct transmission of energy from one intelligence to another.
 Painting/visual art is created as imagery and experienced by looking at and absorbing the photons from those images, but not through direct energy.
 The images undergo a great deal of editing and processing before human beings absorb their content.
 Story-telling involves transmitting words or actions, again to be witnessed visually, or heard and then translated into ideas in the recipient’s mind.
 Sculpture/dance/books/poetry are also indirect arts.
 Music is direct energy.
 It is a series of vibrations through a medium, but the music is not the medium itself; it is the energy that courses through the medium.
 The music is not the molecules of the medium that are vibrating, it is the flow of energy generating those vibrations.
 It can be measured by an oscilloscope as energy waves.
 Linked with words as song, it can be extraordinarily powerful and affecting.
 Visual arts (like movies) use music to inject emotion—using the direct energy of music heightens the experience of other arts.